swooster/swooster.github.io/_posts/2022-08-24-videogame-linear-algebra.md

         // This is our perspective matrix!
         let camera_to_clip = Mat4::from_cols(
+            // BEWARE!
+Because each line corresponds to column, NOT a row,
-            [1.0, 0.0, 0.0, 0.0].into(),
+            // this matrix looks flipped compared to mathematical notation [1.0, 0.0, 0.0, 0.0].into(),
             [0.0, 1.0, 0.0, 0.0].into(),
             [0.0, 0.0, 0.0, 1.0].into(),